 Here are some practical tips if you want to try to cut down on the amount of alcohol you’re drinking before or after your alcohol-free month:

-- Do something other than drink or something to slow down drinking when you’re out with friends.
-Dance or play a game of pool, and drink water while doing these activities.
+Do something other than drink when you want to unwind.
+Play a game or catch up with pals virtually, and drink water while doing these activities.

-- Keep track of your drinking habits.
+Keep track of your drinking patterns.
 To see exactly how much and how often you drink, write down what you drink in a diary.

 Set reasonable goals – for example, not drinking alone or when stressed.
 Schedule at least two alcohol-free days each week.
 You’re more likely to be successful with goals like this than you are if you try to cut out all alcohol immediately.

 Fund groundbreaking research and provide a compassionate national support system for Canadians affected by cancer.